Integrated Farm Project in Tigaon, Philippines

 "Scientifically speaking, Moringa sounds like magic.
 It can rebuild weak bones, enrich anemic blood and enable a malnourished mother to nurse her starving baby.
 Ounce for ounce, it has the calcium of four glasses of milk, the vitamin C of seven oranges and the potassium of three bananas.

 "A dash of Moringa can make dirty water drinkable.
-Doctors use it to treat diabetes in West Africa and high blood pressure in India.
-Not only can it staunch a skin infection, but Moringa also makes an excellent fuel and fertilizer.
+Doctors use it to treat diabetes in West Africa and high blood pressure in

 "Memo to Popeye: Moringa has triple the iron of spinach and more impressive attributes than olive oil.
 Both Moringa and the common carrot are diamonds in the roughage department, but Moringa has quadruple the beta carotene, which is good for the eyes and effective against cancer."